ETS-ReactNative1/next_application/README.md

 React apps:

-- Not quite possible to build a full feature rich ap ready to be deployed for prod
+- Not quite possible to build a full feature rich app ready to be deployed for prod
 - React is a library for building user interfaces
 - You have to make decisions on other features of the app like routing, styling, auth

 Next js

-- A packege taht uses react for building user interfaces
+- A package that uses react for building user interfaces
-- Loaded with a lot more feautres that enable you to buld full fledged prod ready app like routing, styling, auth
+- Loaded with a lot more feautures that enable you to build full fledged prod ready app like routing, styling, auth
 - react provides everything for you there's no need to install additional packages
 - conventions need to be followed